Sxmurai/insta-dm-fucker/README.md

 # insta-dm-fucker

-Fuck someones instagram DMs up by spamming the hell out of them, until the DM chat crashes.
-Or just annoy the shit out of them.
+Spam someones instagram DMs up.
+You may have to send them a DM beforehand.

 ---